 4. Remove both your combustion fan and distribution/room-air fan.
 Vacuum out loose ash and soot from your combustion fan housing.
 Use a dry paintbrush to remove dust and hair from your distribution motor fan paddle blades (If you can take outside and use compressed air that is the best for removing all of the dust and hair accumulation).
 REMEMBER- Gasket seals must be replaced before re-installing your motors back in place.
 We carry all OEM gaskets and for the most cost efficient route you can purchase a sheet of the gasket material and trace/cut your own out.
 NOTE: Some stove models require fan lubrication.
 These models will have oil ports indicated on the motor/s.
 It is important to never over oil or lubricate.
 Just a couple drops will do the trick.
 An all purpose oil or sewing machine oil will work perfect.
 If you are unsure if your motors require lubrication please contact us.

 5. Remove your inner firebox brick panels, firewall panels, top heat exchange panels and ash traps- Varies based on stove make and model.
 By cleaning out excess ash your stove will run more efficient and it will operate at a higher performance level.
 Using a dry paint brush and small bottle brush works great in removing excess fly ash from these areas.
 NOTE- We recommend wearing a mask of sorts as to not breathe in any ash while cleaning.
 TIP 1- Have your stove turned on or to ‘test’ while cleaning the inside of your firebox.
 With the door open your stove will not feed pellets, yet your combustion fan will be on sucking the ash in vs. allowing it to escape into the house.
 TIP 2- Lay down a drop cloth at the base of the stove to ensure fly ash doesn’t get on your carpet or flooring.
 Using gloves such as latex is highly recommended to keep ash off of your hands for easy clean-up.
-For ash or soot on the carpet, flooring or outside siding check our Compass Cleaner for all-natural removal.

 9. Remove the pellets or biomass fuel from your stove’s hopper.
 Use a vacuum to suck up any accumulated fines that have built up by the base of the auger shaft.
 We recommend this to be done after each ton of pellets or biomass fuel burned on average.
 Built up sawdust or fines can result in auger jams and additional stress on your auger motor.